-If any land in a subdivision is contiguous to an body of water, river, or streamaquatic boundary, reference monuments shall be set along a meanderthe parcel boundary line(s) which shall be established along the shore at such distance back from the ordinary high-water markaquatic boundary as to reasonably ensure against damage and destruction by flooding or erosion, bank caving, ice shoving, or wave action.
+If any land in a subdivision is contiguous to an aquatic boundary, reference monuments shall be set along the parcel boundary line(s) which shall be established along the shore at such distance back from the aquatic boundary as to reasonably ensure against damage and destruction by flooding or erosion, bank caving, ice shoving, or wave action.
 Reference monuments or witness corner monuments will be established as near to the aquatic boundary as practicable.
 The purpose of the boundary side line reference monuments is to preserve the alignment of and the distance along the parcel boundary.
-Property lying beyond the meander linereference monuments shall be defined by distance along the side property lines extended from the meander lineto the aquatic boundary.
+Property lying beyond the reference monuments shall be defined by distance along the side property lines extended to the aquatic boundary.